Commercial Construction in Oklahoma City, OK

 Field execution is mapped in advance so major decisions, inspections, and trade interfaces are sequenced before they can affect schedule continuity.
 The process steps below describe how we move from preconstruction into active construction.

-• Update schedule look-ahead plans with trade leadership
+• Update schedule look-ahead plans with trade leadership weekly and maintain critical-path visibility for ownership teams

-• Deliver final commissioning and owner training
+• Deliver final commissioning, life-safety testing, and owner training documentation ahead of certificate of occupancy

 Quality and Coordination